koallen/flask-mega-tutorial-example/README.md

-# Flask Mega Tutorial
+# Flask Mega Tutorial Example
-This is a example project written in Flask following the Flask mega tutorial.
+This is an example project written in Flask following the Flask mega tutorial.